turingschool/curriculum/source/projects/sales_engine.markdown

 * Rails' `ActiveRecord` library or a similar object-relational mappers (including `Sequel`, `DataMapper`, etc)

+### Getting Started

+1. One team member forks the repository at https://github.com/gschool/sales_engine
+2. Add the second team member as a collaborator

 ### Base Expectations

 You are to build several classes implementing an API which allows for querying of this data including the objects and methods listed below.
 Note that `.` signifies a class method and `#` signifies an instance method.